The Latest: Walker signals support for lame-duck package

 5:30 p.m.

-Republican Gov. Scott Walker is signaling support for lame-duck legislation that would shift Wisconsin’s 2020 presidential primary date and weaken powers of the incoming Democratic governor and attorney general.
+Gov. Scott Walker is signaling support for lame-duck legislation that would shift Wisconsin’s 2020 presidential primary date and weaken the governor and attorney general’s offices.

-Walker stopped short of promising to sign the bills, but also didn’t threaten a veto or call on lawmakers to stand down.

-Walker told reporters Monday that it’s possible to hold so many elections in such a short window and he’s always found it strange to hold a partisan primary during a general election that’s nonpartisan.
+Walker told reporters during a question-and-answer session at the executive mansion on Monday that it’s possible to hold so many elections in such a short window and he’s always found it strange to hold a partisan primary during a general election that’s nonpartisan.

 5:05 p.m.